d1vanov/quentier/CONTRIBUTING.md

 All the new features and major improvements should be contributed to `development` branch, not `master`.

-### What changes are generally NOT approved
+### Submitting pull requests: which proposed changes are generally NOT approved

-- Breaking backward compatibility without a really good reason for that.
+* Breaking backward compatibility without a really good reason for that.
-- The introduction of dependencies on strictly the latest versions of anything, like, on some feature existing only in the latest version of Qt.
+* The introduction of dependencies on strictly the latest versions of anything, like, on some feature existing only in the latest version of Qt.
-- The direct unconditional usage of C++11/14/17 features breaking the build with older compilers not supporting them (see the [coding style](CodingStyle.md) doc for more info on that)
+* The direct unconditional usage of C++11/14/17 features breaking the build with older compilers not supporting them (see the [coding style](CodingStyle.md) doc for more info on that)
-- The breakage of building/working with Qt4
+* The breakage of building/working with Qt4